BeHalcyon/SuperVoxelGraph/README.md

 Note that the addition addtional information of each node (label/super-voxel) carries is listed as follows:
 1. the normalized scalar histogram with the size of #histogram_size#.
-2. the average gradient without normalization
+2. the average gradient without normalization (size: 1)
-3. the information entropy without normalization
+3. the information entropy without normalization (size: 1)
-4. the coordinate of the barycenter without normalization
+4. the coordinate of the barycenter without normalization (size: 3) The information length of each super-voxels is #histogram_size#+5.

 Input informaiton:
 ```c